ansible/dispatcherd/README.md

 There is documentation of the message formats used by the dispatcher in [docs/message_formats.md](docs/message_formats.md).
 Some of these are internal, but some messages are what goes over the user-defined brokers (pg_notify).
+You can trigger tasks using your own "publisher" code as an alternative to attached methods like `.apply_async`.
+Doing this requires connecting to postges and submitting a pg_notify message with JSON data that conforms to the expected format.
+The `./run_demo.py` script shows examples of this, but borrows some connection and config utilities to help.

 ## Contributing